whichllm — Browse and compare AI model specs and pricing

 DeepSeek V4

-Use this guide as a starting point, then check current context windows, model IDs, release dates, and token pricing before you wire a model into a product.
+Use this guide to choose the first model to test, then check current context windows, model IDs, provider routes, capabilities, and token pricing before wiring GPT-5.5, Opus 4.7, or DeepSeek V4 into a workflow.